EliaPym/Ubisoft-Data-Puller/README.md

 ### Other Notes:
 - This software is very delicate and breaks easily.
 If this happens please close the app and relaunch it.
-- There is currently no way to download another set of matches after you complete one set.
-If you want to download another set of matches then close the app and relaunch it and repeat the above processes.